danfuzz/lactoserv/src/loggy-intf/README.md

 ================

 Interface for the logging system.
-This includes (approximately / nearly) behavior-free classes and interfaces.
-The distinction between the logger interface and it implementation is meant to provide tactical help in avoiding module dependency cycles.
+This includes (approximately / nearly) behavior-free classes and interfaces, along with some low-dependency utility classes.
+The distinction between interface and implementation modules is meant to provide tactical help in avoiding module dependency cycles.

 - - - - - - - - - -
 ```